Japan: Military

-Japan is the second-highest-ranked Asian country in the 2022 Global Peace Index, after Singapore.
-It spent 1% of its total GDP on its defence budget in 2020, and maintains the ninth-largest military budget in the world.
-The country's military (the Japan Self-Defense Forces) is restricted by Article 9 of the Japanese Constitution, which renounces Japan's right to declare war or use military force in international disputes.
+Japan is the third highest-ranked Asian country in the 2024 Global Peace Index.
+It spent 1.4% of its total GDP on its defence budget and maintained the tenth-largest military budget in the world in 2024.
+The country's military, the Japan Self-Defense Forces (SJDF), is restricted by Article 9 of the Japanese Constitution, which renounces Japan's right to declare war or use military force in international disputes.
 The military is governed by the Ministry of Defense, and primarily consists of the Japan Ground Self-Defense Force, the Japan Maritime Self-Defense Force, and the Japan Air Self-Defense Force.
 The deployment of troops to Iraq and Afghanistan marked the first overseas use of Japan's military since World War II.

 The Government of Japan has been making changes to its security policy which include the establishment of the National Security Council, the adoption of the National Security Strategy, and the development of the National Defense Program Guidelines.
-In May 2014, Prime Minister Shinzō Abe said Japan wanted to shed the passiveness it has maintained since the end of World War II and take more responsibility for regional security.
+In May 2014, Prime Minister Shinzo Abe said Japan wanted to shed the passiveness it has maintained since the end of World War II and take more responsibility for regional security.
+In December 2022, Prime Minister Fumio Kishida further confirmed this trend, instructing the government to increase spending by 65% until 2027.
 Recent tensions, particularly with North Korea and China, have reignited the debate over the status of the JSDF and its relation to Japanese society.

-Domestic law enforcement
+Law enforcement

 Domestic security in Japan is provided mainly by the prefectural police departments, under the oversight of the National Police Agency.
 As the central coordinating body for the Prefectural Police Departments, the National Police Agency is administered by the National Public Safety Commission.
 The Special Assault Team comprises national-level counter-terrorism tactical units that cooperate with territorial-level Anti-Firearms Squads and Counter-NBC Terrorism Squads.
 The Japan Coast Guard guards territorial waters surrounding Japan and uses surveillance and control countermeasures against smuggling, marine environmental crime, poaching, piracy, spy ships, unauthorized foreign fishing vessels, and illegal immigration.

 The Firearm and Sword Possession Control Law strictly regulates the civilian ownership of guns, swords, and other weaponry.
 According to the United Nations Office on Drugs and Crime, among the member states of the UN that report statistics as of 2018, the incidence rates of violent crimes such as murder, abduction, sexual violence, and robbery are very low in Japan.